MikaelUmaN/FsLinAlg/README.md

 The plan is to add integrations to those backends and let F# be the nice, front interface.

+Til then, this library can be used for educational purposes.

 ## References
 - Lloyd N. Trefethen, David Bau, III; Numerical Linear Algebra
+- Golub, Van-Loan; Matrix Computations